raspberrypi/style-guide/style-guide.md

 *   keylogger
 *   key press
 *   Key Stage – in UK school system, note upper-case letters
-*   keyword – search engine term. *Think about the best keywords to use on your webpage*.
+*   keyword – search engine term. *Think about the best keywords to use on your web page*.
 Use key word when referring to a critical word. *She couldn't remember what else he'd said.
 The key word in his last sentence was "bagpipes".*
 *   kids'
 *   kg – kilogram(s).
 Space between number and kg.
 *   kHz – kilohertz.
 No space between the number and kHz.